4 ways to say NO when you absolutely have no bandwidth left

 Stand your ground

-If someone doesn’t accept your no, politely stand your ground and be firm.
+If someone doesn’t accept your “no,” politely stand your ground and be firm.
 If they still won’t accept your answer, then that person probably doesn’t respect you or your time and needs.
 Sometimes you have to be selfish.
-Perhaps we can gain some insight from Warren Buffet who said, “The difference between successful people and very successful people is that very successful people say no to almost everything.”
+Perhaps we can gain some insight from Warren Buffet who said, “the difference between successful people and really successful people is that really successful people say ‘no’ to almost everything.”

-It can be very helpful for you to establish some personal boundaries to enable you to know when to say no and when to say yes.
+It can be very helpful for you to establish some personal boundaries to enable you to know when to say “no” and when to say “yes.”

 Here are a few questions you might ask yourself: